ezsystems/ezplatform/README.md

 # eZ Platform

 ## What is eZ Platform ?
-*eZ Platform* is a 100% open source professional CMS (Content Management System) developed by eZ Systems AS and the eZ Community.
+*eZ Platform* is a 100% open source professional CMS (Content Management System) developed by eZ Systems and the eZ Community.

 *eZ Platform* is the 6th generation of *eZ Publish*, it is built on top of the Symfony framework (Full Stack).
 It has been in development since 2011, and integral part of the *eZ Publish Platform 5.x* as "Platform stack" since 2012.